 14 Virginia Water Parks That Will Make Your Summer Unforgettable

-Warmer days mean finding creative solutions to beating the heat.
-But before you start to panic about how you’re going to entertain the kids, the out-of-town guests, or even yourself during the summer months, we’ve got the solution.
-These 14 water parks in Virginia are a surefire way to beat the heat while having the time of your life.
-Even if you’re not a throw-yourself-down-a-watery-pipeline kind of person, these water parks in Virginia offer a variety of activities to suit thrill seekers and relax-by-the-pool types alike.
+Summer in Virginia means finding creative solutions to beating the heat.
+But before you start to panic about how you're going to entertain the kids, the out-of-town guests, or even yourself during the summer months, we've got the solution.
+The 14 best water parks in Virginia are a surefire way to beat the heat while having the time of your life.
+Even if you're not a throw-yourself-down-a-watery-pipeline kind of person, these Virginia water parks offer a variety of activities to suit thrill seekers and relax-by-the-pool types alike.

 Soak City is 20-acres of water-filled fun located inside King’s Dominion – which means you get two parks for the price of one!
 Featuring full-sized thrill rides and slides, a lazy river, kiddie attractions, and cabana rentals, you can make a day of it just at the water park or split your time between the two parks – without ever leaving the grounds.
 Learn more about Soak City by visiting the official King's Dominion website.

 Ocean Breeze Water Park offers more than 30 rides, speed slides, and water-themed attractions just 2 miles south of the Virginia Beach oceanfront.
 With rides especially for little ones, cabana rentals, a snack bar, and shopping, Ocean Breeze guarantees fun for the whole family.
-Ocean Breeze is open seasonally, so be sure to head to the website to learn about hours and more information.
+Ocean Breeze is open seasonally, so be sure to head to the Ocean Breeze Waterpark website for hours and more information.

 Run by the Roanoke County Parks, Recreation and Tourism department, Splash Valley is an outdoor water park with two 34-foot slides, a sprayground, pools, a lazy river, and more.
 With season passes and weekly specials, this park is the perfect way to keep cool and have fun all summer long.
 Find out more by visiting the official Splash Valley website.